 My Dwight Masterpiece: If There Was a Way

-Tonight I’m reaching back to the archives to my favorite Dwight Yoakam album, 1990’s If There Was a Way.
-It’s a great record start to finish, and my cassette – yes cassette – got many many listens in its day.
+Tonight I’m reaching back to the archives for my favorite Dwight Yoakam album, 1990’s If There Was a Way.
+It’s a great record start to finish, and my cassette – yes cassette – got many listens in its day.
 Dwight has always remained a steadfastly old-school country-boogie-swingin’ honky-tonk man.

 My two favorites off the album are the title track, and “Turn it On, Turn it Up, Turn Me Loose”.
 The latter track I’ve been looking for on YouTube for a while, and I finally found it.
 Who uploaded it to YouTube?
 Why, Warner Brothers Records, believe it or not!
 A step in the right direction, as the labels are figuring out how important this medium is to the future (and past) of music.